FeaturesPricingBlogResourcesAboutContact

 Juicer.io is a mature, reliable social media aggregator with a decade of development behind it.
 The product works, the WordPress plugin is genuinely excellent, and the customer support — while email-only — is responsive.

 The pricing structure, however, has some structural gaps that matter depending on your situation.
 The jump from $25 to $99 with nothing in between leaves mid-market users either overpaying or underserved.
 The LinkedIn and X/Twitter restriction behind Enterprise pricing is a genuine blocker for B2B brands.
-The feed cap on the Pro plan limits flexibility for multi-page sites and agencies.
 And the Enterprise billing model, while fair, requires understanding before you sign up.

 If your needs fit squarely within what Juicer's Lite or Starter plans deliver — a clean feed from two to five non-restricted platforms, one embed location, hourly or daily refresh — it is a functional choice at a fair price.
 If you have needs that push you toward the gaps described above, it is worth exploring what the alternatives offer before committing.